 Alpha-blending is the convex combination of two image layers allowing for transparency.
 Each layer in the mixer has a fixed Z-plane order; or conceptually, each layer resides closer to the observer having a different depth.
 Thus, the image and the image directly "over" it are blended.
 The order and amount of blending is programmable in real-time.
-This can either be done through a global alpha, that is, every pixel uses the same alpha value, or through a per pixel alpha value in case either the RGBA8, BGRA8, or YUVA8 video format is selected.
-Note that per-pixel alpha is not supported on streaming layers.
+This can either be done through a global alpha, that is, every pixel uses the same alpha value, or through a per pixel alpha value in case either the RGBA8, BGRA8, or YUVA8 memory video format is selected.
+Per pixel alpha also supports RGBA and YUVA444 streaming video formats.

 Scaling by means of pixel and line repeat is supported, and provides scaling of layers by 1x, 2x, or 4x.
-This feature might be used to save on memory bandwidth used by a layer, that is, a memory layer can read in a $1,920 \times 1,080$ frame buffer while scaling it up on-the-fly to a $3,840 \times 2,160$ resolution.
+This feature might be used to save on memory bandwidth used by a layer, that is, a memory layer can read in a 1,920 \times 1,080 frame buffer while scaling it up on-the-fly to a 3,840 \times 2,160 resolution.